ravensgate-tux/spareA-spareB/Spare_A_vs_Spare_B.md

 The first emerges from Spare’s early writings and artwork: personal, anti-authoritarian, and focused on art, body, and inner experience.
 The second, by contrast, appears shaped by external editorial hands—notably Kenneth Grant—and introduces systems, cultic vocabulary, and religious overtones that feel foreign to Spare’s original voice.

-## 2. A Quick Table: Spare A vs. Spare B

 | Work / Element                                               | Classification | Notes                                                                 | Year        |
 |--------------------------------------------------------------|----------------|-----------------------------------------------------------------------|-------------|
 | *The Book of Pleasure* (1913, core text)                     | Spare A        | Introspective, anti-system                                            | 1913        |